 While resveratrol is a natural ingredient of red wine, doctors still advise drinking it in moderation – no more than 1-2 drinks in one sitting.
 Resveratrol can also be purchased as a supplement in pill form.

 It is important to remember that drugs and supplements such as resveratrol, only help a person with lung disease manage their symptoms.
 The Lung Institute is one of the only treatment options to address this disease, short of a full lung transplant.

-If you or someone you know suffers from a chronic disease like ILD, COPD, pulmonary fibrosis or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or someone you know suffers from a chronic disease like ILD, COPD, pulmonary fibrosis or other symptoms of lung disease, the Lung Institute may be able to help with a variety of cellular treatment options.
+Contact us today at (800) 729-3065 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.